sfxcode/formkit-primevue-nuxt/README.md

 npx nuxi module add @sfxcode/formkit-primevue-nuxt
 ```

 That's it!
-You can now use FormKit PrimeVue Nuxt in your Nuxt app ✨
+You can now use FormKit PrimeVue Nuxt Module in your Nuxt app ✨

 ## Module Options